DispatcherInc/promise-cache-throttle/README.md

 # cache-throttle
 Provides function caching and throttling.

-- **cachify** - Ensures a function isn't called concurrently.
-Any subsequent calls before the first has resolved will wait and receive the same response.
-- **throttlify** - Limits the number of concurrent calls.
+- **throttler.throttleAsync**(func) - Limits the number of concurrent calls.
 Any additional calls will wait.
+- **lockableCache.callAsync**(key, func) - Ensures a function isn't called concurrently.
+Any subsequent calls with same key before the first has resolved will wait and receive the same response.

+Patching:
+- **cachify**(obj, method) - Patches the object's method with caching
+- **cachifyAll**(obj) - Patches all the object's methods with caching
+- **throttlify**(obj, method) - Patches the object's method with throttling
+- **throttlifyAll**(obj) - Pathes all the object's methods with caching

 ## Examples
 ```